coroutineDispatcher/blog/content/posts/decorate_stateful_mvvm.md

 val state = savedStateHandle.getLiveData<State>(Key).asFlow().shareIn(viewModelScope, SharingStarted.Lazily)
 ```

-Sometimes, depending on `LiveData` for such implementation, might sound a little hacky, but it seems that's the only option to rely to (atm) in order to receive a hot `sharedFlow` which also survives configuration change.
+Sometimes, depending on `LiveData` for such implementation, might sound a little hacky, but it seems that's the only option to rely to (atm) in order to receive a hot `sharedFlow` which also survives process death.

 One small detail that must not be missed is the fact that the `State` in this case **must** implement `Parcelable`.
 Whith the help of `kotlin-android` it can be easily tackled: